Tearsheet

 AI Analysis | Feedback

-Peter R. Huntsman, Chairman of the Board, President, Chief Executive Officer
+Peter R. Huntsman, Chairman of the Board, President and Chief Executive Officer

 Philip M. Lister, Executive Vice President and Chief Financial Officer

-Philip M. Lister was appointed Executive Vice President and Chief Financial Officer in July 2021.
-He has spent his entire career at Huntsman or its predecessors, beginning in the polyurethanes division of Imperial Chemical Industries, which Huntsman acquired in 1999.
-Prior to his CFO appointment, Mr. Lister served as Vice President of Corporate Development from May 2019 to June 2021, and as Vice President Global Finance and Strategic Planning for the Polyurethanes division from April 2011 to May 2019.
-In his role as VP of Corporate Development, he was instrumental in executing the company's portfolio management strategy, successfully completing seven transactions valued at over $3.5 billion in three years, which led to a significant transformation of Huntsman's portfolio, focusing on specialty businesses, reducing debt, and strengthening the balance sheet.
+Mr. Lister was appointed Executive Vice President and Chief Financial Officer in July 2021.
+He has spent his entire 25-year career with Huntsman or its predecessors, beginning in the polyurethanes division of Imperial Chemical Industries, which Huntsman acquired in 1999.
+Before becoming CFO, he served as Vice President of Corporate Development from May 2019 to June 2021.
+In this role, he successfully completed a series of acquisitions and dispositions valued at over $3.5 billion, significantly transforming the company's portfolio.

-David Stryker, Executive Vice President, General Counsel and Secretary
+Amy Smedley, Executive Vice President, General Counsel and Corporate Secretary

 Jan Buberl, Division President, Performance Products